debmalya/kafka-stream-poc/README.md

+## PoC
+* How to create Global KTable.
+* How to aggregate Kafka stream.

 ### Appendix
 * How to publish message
 * To create kafka topic ``kafka-topics --bootstrap-server localhost:9092 --create --topic foreign_exchange --partitions 4 --replication-factor 1``